kennethleungty/Fortune-Global-500-Bar-Chart-Race/README.md

 # Fortune Global 500 - Bar Chart Race

-Link to Medium article:
+Link to Medium article: https://towardsdatascience.com/the-fortune-500-bar-chart-race-9612dc9d0e63

 **Introduction**
-Companies rise and fall amidst the intense and ruthless global competition, so it would be fascinating to visualize the progress of the top global firms over the past few decades.
+Companies rise and fall amidst the intense and ruthless global competition, thus it would be fascinating to visualize the progress of the top global firms over the past few decades

-The Fortune Global 500 is an annual ranking of the top 500 corporations worldwide as measured by revenue, and it serves as a great source of data for running visual analysis to glean insights.
-I figured it would also be fun to try my hand at creating animated visualizations like a bar chart race.
+The Fortune Global 500 is an annual ranking of the top 500 corporations worldwide as measured by revenue, and it serves as a good source of data for running visual analysis.
+I figured it would also be an enriching learning experience to create animations (like a bar chart race) using code (Python) and no-code (Flourish) solutions.
 ___

 **Motivation**